hmdsamarasekara/hmdsamarasekara.github.io/_posts/2026-03-06-sri-lanka-satellite-guide.md

 - **International news** (CNN, BBC, Al Jazeera)
 - **Religious channels**

-Many channels are FTA, while others work with **Forever IKS server**.
+Many channels are FTA, while others work with **Forever IKS server** on compatible receivers like Tiger, Starsat, and Geant.
 This is a must-have satellite for any serious satellite enthusiast in Sri Lanka.
 The C-band signal is strong and stable.

 ---